Margaret Crosfield: Contribution to geology

 Crosfield published three research papers.
 The first was written with Ethel Skeat on the geology of Carmarthen in 1896.
 The paper was clear and formed the basis of the geological map produced by the British Geological Survey for the area.
 Her second publication was with Mary Johnston, on the Wenlock limestone of Shropshire.
 Finally, she wrote again with Ethel Skeat in 1925 on the geology of the Silurian rocks of the Clywdian Range, largely focusing on structural geology, notably, the cross sections and erosion of the region.

 Alongside her publications, she travelled widely and kept detailed notes.
-These notes contained field notes, and records of specimen locations still seen in British Geological Survey in Key Worth and the Grosvenor Museum in Chester.
+These notes contained field notes, and records of specimen locations still seen in British Geological Survey in Keyworth and the Grosvenor Museum in Chester.
 In 1906 Professors McKenny Hughes, and Marr of the University of Cambridge along with Professor Lapworth of Mason Science College initiated a small group of woman including Margaret Crosfield and Ethel Skeat to research the Silurian and Ordovician rock of North Wales and the borders to solve the "Silurian problem".
 Unfortunately, the research of developing and understanding the Silurian and Ordovician stratigraphy of Northeast Wales is lost over time.

 Margaret surveyed a four-mile radius around Carmarthen and while examining the syncline she discovered new features of stratigraphy and also collected a new species of trilobite.

 She was one of the first six women to be elected as fellows of the Geological Society.
 Her contribution to Geology was one that paved way for many women in Geology.
 Her information and readings are still preserved to this day and are used to collect old findings.